 I have congenital right-sided hemiplegia, a form of cerebral palsy.
 Specifically, my right hand and foot are completely paralysed with limited movement in my right shoulder, arm and leg.
 Coping with pain from neuromuscular spasticity is one of the most debilitating facets of my disability in daily life.
 Various physiotherapy treatments since childhood have been ineffective and very painful with little relief.
 Continue reading →

-This talk was given by Mr BKS Iyengar on Saturday 15th November, 1994 at the official opening of the new Iyengar Yoga Institute building at Maida Vale.
+This talk was given by Mr BKS Iyengar on Saturday 15th November, 1997 at the official opening of the new Iyengar Yoga Institute building at Maida Vale.
 Here he expresses his hopes for the first London Institute and talks through the eight limbs of yoga as outlined in the Yoga Sutras of Patanjali

 Pranayama with Johanna Heckmann-Mohan